Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 Installing it inside Claude Code, Cursor, or Codex

-Inside Claude Code, Cursor, or OpenClaw, the path of least resistance is to ask the agent to install it for you.
+Inside Claude Code, Cursor, or Codex CLI, the path of least resistance is to ask the agent to install it for you.
 Something like:

 Please install the BrowserAct Skill and verify the runtime is set up.